 - You can use sugar and stir it with the rest of the ingredients.
 Or use a simple sugar syrup that can be made ahead.
 The syrup dissolves much better and is what we use.

-- Make the simple syrup: in a small saucepan combine the sugar with ⅓ cup of water.
+- Make the simple syrup: combine ⅓ cup sugar with ⅓ cup water.
 Stir to moisten and cook over medium heat, without stirring, until it breaks into a boil.
 Remove and let cool completely.
 Keep refrigerated in an airtight jar or bottle.
-It keeps indefinitely.
+It keeps almost indefinitely.

 For the sangria: